 Sarah Lawrence College in Oxford

-Among Sarah Lawrence's many study-abroad opportunities is the yearlong program at one of the oldest and most recognized universities in the world: Oxford.
+Among Sarah Lawrence's many study-abroad opportunities is the year long program at one of the oldest and most respected Universities in the world: Oxford.
 Oxford provides an unparalleled system of education: the pursuit of individual interests in tutorial work supervised by an exceptional faculty, complemented by a broad core curriculum.
-In your two tutorials it's just you and your professors (known as a tutors), one on one, all year long.
+In your tutorials it's just you and your tutors, one on one, all year long.
 And then there's the location.
-Known as the City of Dreaming Spires, Oxford has for hundreds of years been home to royalty and scholars—and it will become your home, a city that blends English past and international present, natural beauty and urban energy.
+Known as the City of Dreaming Spires, Oxford has for hundreds of years been home to scholars and young people who have gone on to shap the world—and it will become your home, a city that blends English past and international present, natural beauty and urban energy.

 - Experience one of the most vibrant and stimulating academic communities in the world